Keith, Moray: History and culture

 The Chronicles of Keith, compiled in the 19th century, provide an unusually comprehensive view of the area's history.
 According to them Keith was originally known as "Kethmalruff", a dedication to Saint Maol Rubha (d.
 722), also Latinised as "St Rufus".
-This dedication to an early medieval saint may imply a Dark Age origin for the first church at Keith (still marked by an ancient graveyard, though the parish church was rebuilt on another site in the early nineteenth century), though no archaeological evidence for this has been identified.
+This dedication to a Celtic Church saint from Bangor Abbey may imply that the parish has Hiberno-Scottish missionary origins, possibly by monks from St Maol Ruba's monastic foundation of Applecross Abbey.
+The first parish church at Keith (still marked by an ancient graveyard, though the parish church was rebuilt on another site in the early nineteenth century), though no archaeological evidence for this has been identified.

-During the Jacobite rising of 1745, the Jacobite army won a skirmish at Keith on 21 March 1746.
-A Jacobite party under Major Nicholas Glasgow and Captain Robert Stewart surprised and defeated a Government force, killing over 20 of them.
-This victory at Keith is an interesting reminder that the Jacobites were continuing to take the initiative in many parts of northern Scotland right up until the Battle of Culloden.
+During the Jacobite rising of 1745, the Jacobite Army won a skirmish at Keith on 21 March 1746.
+A Jacobite force under Major Nicholas Glasgow and Captain Robert Stewart surprised and defeated a Government force, killing over 20 of them.
+This victory at Keith is a reminder that the Jacobites were continuing to take the initiative in parts of northern Scotland until the Battle of Culloden on 16 April 1746.

 The language spoken indigenously round Keith is Doric, which superseded Scottish Gaelic (see language section at Moray).

 The town is home of psych/folk/country band, the Carousels, whose track 'Marianne' was used on an advertising campaign for Irn-Bru.

 The first Keith Golf Club (now defunct) was founded in 1901.
 The Second World War saw the demise of the club and the course reverted to farmland.

 The Union Street drill hall was completed in around 1908.